Earl Hardy: Political career

 Hardy ran for a seat to the Alberta Legislature in the electoral district of Bruce as a Social Credit candidate in the 1948 Alberta general election.
 He defeated two other candidates by a wide margin to hold the seat for his party.

 Hardy ran for a second term in the 1952 Alberta general election.
 He held his seat easily defeating two other candidates with most of his 1948 popular vote to return to office.

-The 1955 Alberta general election would see a closely contested race.
+The 1955 Alberta general election saw a closely contested race.
 Hardy ran for re-election in a four way race.
 His toughest opponent was Liberal candidate Claire Liden who polled a strong second on the first count.
 The election went to a third count with Hardy edging out Liden by 72 votes on the final preferences to return to his third term in office.

 Hardy ran for a fourth term in the 1959 Alberta general election.
-He would face Liden for the second time as well as two other candidates.
+He faced Liden for the second time as well as two other candidates.
 Hardy won a landslide majority while Liden's vote collapsed causing him to finish third.

 Hardy retired from provincial politics at dissolution of the assembly in 1963.
 He died on January 15, 2000.